 Windows has the authorization of the FBI to do this ma’am.
 Look at this article, it says the FBI is fighting the Alurean virus by shutting down computers.

 This was not an effective threat because RW has a fair amount of legal savvy and believed that this would never happen.
-She told Jeff that if the FBI wanted to shut her down they would need a warrant and be at her door.
-He tried to argue, so, she walked across her living room with her cell phone in one hand and using her landline she phoned emergency services.
+She told Jeff that if the FBI wanted to shut her down, they would need a warrant and be at her door.
+He tried to argue, so she walked across her living room with her cell phone in one hand, and using her landline, she phoned emergency services.

 Then she called the FBI tip line for cyber crimes and was referred back to the local police.
-When she called the Clackamas County Police Department, the dispatcher asked if she had given them money and wanted to be certain he computers were not hijacked.
+When she called the Clackamas County Police Department, the dispatcher asked if she had given them money and wanted to be certain the computers were not hijacked.
 She took a brief report and forwarded it to a detective.

 While waiting for the police to call back, she located the FBI site for reporting the crime on their website.
-Go to the Submit a Tip page, then choose the link: “Use our Online Tips and Public Leads form to report information on criminal activity and suspected terrorist threats,” to file the report.
+Go to the Submit a Tip page, then choose the link: “Use our Online Tips and Public Leads form to report information on criminal activity and suspected terrorist threats” to file the report.

 After taking a full report, the police detective said that RW should file a Federal Trade Commission.
-He indicated that they also keep track of cyber crimes.
+He indicated that they also keep track of cybercrimes.
 The officer added, spread the word, let all of your friends and family know.

 Interview with RW Aug.
 28, 2017